 - EDUCATION – Internships comprising students, adults and couples, work one-on-one to mentor children, individuals and/or communities to help advance education and skill development.

-- HEALTH/NUTRITION – Sponsoring children provides needed nutrition, safe shelters, and medical and dental essentials and hygiene training for over 350 children under our care.
+- HEALTH/NUTRITION – Child sponsorships provide needed nutrition, safe shelters, and medical and dental essentials and hygiene training for over 350 children under our care.

-- BUSINESS/CAREER DEVELOPMENT - Self-Reliant Associations, employment training & micro-loan programs teach principles of good business practice and entrepreneurship for individuals and families
+- CAREER DEVELOPMENT - Self-Reliant Associations train eligible participants principles of good business practice and entrepreneurship for individuals and families

 Our Organizational Goals: